sijingzhangzsj0604/docs/docs/cloud/guides/security/enable-upstream-mutual-tls.md

 ![How to Enable Upstream mTLS](https://static.apiseven.com/2022/12/30/how-to-enable-upstream-mtls.png)
 :::

-Besides, we'll create an API inside the mtls-auth-app Service.
+Besides, we'll create a route inside the mtls-auth-app Service.

-* The API name is `anything`.
+* The route name is `anything`.
 * The path is `/anything` (exact match).
 * Accepted HTTP method is `GET`.

 :::tip

-If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first
+If you don't know how to configure a service and route, please refer to the [Getting Started](../../getting-started) guides first

 :::